tsssss/geopack/README.md

 Test results are attached in `./test_geopack1.md` to demonstrate that the Python `geopack` returns the same outputs as the Fortran and IDL counterparts.
 However, invisible to the user, several improvements have been implemented:
 1. The latest IGRF coefficients are used, which cover the time range from 1900 to 2020.
 Years beyond this range are valid inputs and the corresponding IGRF coefficients will be extrapolated.

 2. The IGRF coefficients in the Python `geopack` are smooth functions of the time (at milli-second accuray), whereas in the Fortran `geopack`, the coefficients are of daily resolution.

 3. `igrf_gsm` is changed to a wrapper of `igrf_geo` plus the proper coordinate transforms.
 This is an obvious place for code-reusing, but there are many similar places in `goepack` and Tsyganenko models where there are repeated codes.

 4. All `goto` statements in the Fortran `geopack` and Tsyganenko models are eliminated.

 ## Installation
-The Python `geopack` is currently available at https://github.com/tsssss/geopack.
-Users are welcomed to download the source codes.
-I also plan to publish on PIP so it can be installed through command line: `$ pip install geopack`.
+The package requires Python pre-installed and depends on the `numpy` and `scipy` packages.
 I've only tested the Python `geopack` on Mac OS in Python 3.6.
 Performance on other platform and other versions of Python is unclear.

+To install the Python `geopack` through `pip`, type `> pip3 install geopack` in the terminal.

+Or manually install on a Mac (and hopefully Linux):

+1. Download the package at https://github.com/tsssss/geopack/blob/master/dist/geopack-1.0.1.tar.gz.
+2. Unzip it, open a terminal, and `cd` to the unzipped directory
+3. Install the package to Python by typing `> sudo python3 setup.py install` in the terminal

 ## Notes on `geopack_08` and `T07d`
 Strictly speaking, the Fortran `geopack` implemented here in Python is the `geopack_05`.
 A new version of `geopack_08` has been released, where the main change is to replace the widely used `GSM` coordinate with a newly defined `GSW` coordinate.
 Similarly, a new Tsyganenko `T07d` model has been released with a new algorithm.
 However, I decide to skip them for now.
 If people want the updates, please email me and let me know (tianx138@umn.edu).

 ## Package Interface
 The Python `geopack` follows the Python way: function parameters are all input parameters and the outputs are returned.
 (This is very different from the Fortran and IDL.)